 The Reagan Era and Modern America

-Reagan also appointed America's first female Supreme Court Justice: Sandra Day O'Connor, who served from 1981 until her retirement in 2006.
+Among those judges Reagan appointed was America's first female Supreme Court Justice: Sandra Day O'Connor, who served from 1981 until her retirement in 2006.
 As a moderate conservative, O'Connor tended to approach each case narrowly without seeking to establish sweeping precedents.

 Reagan held an approval rating of 68% when he left office in 1989.
 His Vice President George H.W.
 Bush was elected president, but served just one term in office before losing to Bill Clinton in 1992.